cortexrd/Knack-Toolkit-Library/README.md

 2. Create an account role named "Bulk Edit" and assign it diligently to very trusty and liable users.
 3. For each applicable table, enable Inline editing and be sure to disable all the fields that should be protected against unintended modifications.

-These field types are supported: all text fields, connected fields, date time picker, Yes/No, multiple choices (single selection and radio buttons only at this time).
+These field types are supported: all text fields, connected fields, date time picker, Yes/No, multiple choices: radio buttons and checkboxes.

 Usage: In the table, select all the checkboxes for the records to be modified.
 Then click on any cell to edit its value (inline).
 After submitting the change, a prompt will ask you if the value should also apply to all selected records.
 Click yes to apply to all.
 A confirmation message will pop up after completion.

+After a modification is completed, the selected records are retained in memory – even if not visible due to a table refresh.
+This allows performing multiple bulk edits one after another, on different fields.

 \*\* Important note\*\* the table's sort+filter combination may cause your changes to disappear due to becoming out of scope.
 This is normal.
 You can prevent this by first choosing a sort+filter combination that will not cause this.
 Ideally set the filtering to show only a very restricted number of records, but still include the ones you need.
 Experimenting with only a few records at a time (less than 10) or even better “test records” is recommended as a starting point.